 Similar to 20 Questions: Someone is “it” and thinks of a person, real or fictional, and others try to guess who they are with questions that can only be answered yes or no. A yes answer entitles you to another question, a no means the next person tries until someone guesses the correct character.

 Whoever captures the best random mustache on camera, while at a travel stop, wins a fake mustache to proudly wear at camp.

-If you have awhile in between stops, it's helpful to have a cooler with cold drinks/snacks.
-Tell kids ahead of time if you're planning on selling them.
-You don't want to hear "I paid $800 for this trip, I deserve a free coke."
+If you have a long time between stops, it’s helpful to have a cooler with cold drinks/snacks.
+Tell kids ahead of time if you’re planning on selling them.
+You don’t want to hear “I paid $800 for this trip, I deserve a free coke.”

 The possibilities never end.
 Just take club games and change them to make them work on a bus.
 Don’t settle for a movie marathon, make that ride one they won’t soon forget!